Design and Analysis of Switchback Experiments: Introduction

 \section{Introduction}

-Academic scholars have appreciated the benefits that experimentation brings to firms for many decades \citep{march1991exploration, sitkin1992learning, sarasvathy2001causation, thomke2001enlightened,kohavi2017surprising}.
-However, widespread adoption of the practice has only taken off in the last decade, partly fueled by the rapid cost reductions achieved by firms in the technology sector \citep{kohavi2007practical, kohavi2009online,azevedo2019b, kohavi_tang_xu_2020}.
+Academic scholars have appreciated the benefits that experimentation brings to firms for many decades \citep{march1991exploration, sitkin1992learning, sarasvathy2001causation, thomke2001enlightened, johari2015always, kohavi2017surprising, sun2018designing, xiong2019optimal}.
+However, widespread adoption of the practice has only taken off in the last decade, partly fueled by the rapid cost reductions achieved by firms in the technology sector \citep{kohavi2007practical, kohavi2009online, bakshy2014designing, azevedo2019b, kohavi2020trustworthy}.
 Most large firms now possess internal tools for experimentation, and a growing number of smaller and more conventional companies are purchasing the capabilities from third-party sellers that offer full-stack integration \citep{thomke2020experimentation}.
 These tools typically allow simple ``A/B'' tests that compare the standard offering ``A'' to a new or improved version ``B''.
-The comparisons are made across a range of different business outcomes, and the tests are usually conducted for at least a week.
+The comparisons are made across a range of different business outcomes, and the tests are usually conducted for at least a week \citep{kohavi2020trustworthy}.
 This simple practice has provided tremendous value to firms \citep{koning2019experimentation}.

-Some firms and authors, however, have recognized the limitations of these simple A/B tests \citep{bojinov2020avoid}.
-Principle amongst these is adequately handling interference\footnote{Many online platforms and retail marketplaces have observed different levels of interference when the assignment of one subject impacts another.
-See \citet{kastelman2018switchback, farronato2018innovation, glynn2020adaptive} for online platforms (\emph{e.g.}, DoorDash, Lyft, Uber), and \citet{caro2012clearance, ferreira2016analytics, ma2018dynamic} for retail markets (\emph{e.g.,} AB InBev, Rue la la, Zara).} (the scenario where the assignment of one subject impacts another) or estimating heterogeneous (or personalized) effects\footnote{See \citet{nie2018adaptively, deshpande2018accurate, hadad2019confidence} for estimating heterogeneous effects.}.
+However, some firms and authors have recognized the limitations of these simple A/B tests \citep{gupta2019top, bojinov2020avoid}; the two most prominent being handling interference (the scenario where the assignment of one subject impacts another's outcomes) and estimating heterogeneous (or personalized) effects.
+For example, many online platforms and retail marketplaces often observe varying levels of interference when conducting experiments (see \citet{chamandy2016experimentation, cui2017discrimination, kastelman2018switchback, farronato2018innovation, glynn2020adaptive, holtz2020reducing, li2021interference} for online platforms like Airbnb, DoorDash, Lyft, and Uber; and \citet{caro2012clearance, ferreira2016analytics, cui2019learning, ma2020dynamic} for retail markets like Amazon, AB InBev, Rue la la, Zara) and desire to estimate heterogeneous effects (see \citet{nie2018adaptively, deshpande2018accurate, mcfowland2018efficient, hadad2019confidence}).